-Step Three: Squish that Play-Doh in between your palms and don’t stop until it looks a little dry and less moist.
+Step Three: Squish that Play Doh in between your palms and don’t stop until it looks a little dry and less water content.

-The most effective way to keep your Play-Doh from drying out is to store it properly.
-Do you know more tips on how to make a play-doh soft again?
+The most effective way on how to keep your Play Doh from drying out is to store it properly.
+Do you know more tips on how to make a play doh soft again?
 Leave a comment below to let us know!